vigarnyalvarez/tasks-app/README.md

 # Tasks-App

-This project is made with React and, eventually will have a back end using Node and express.
+This project is made with React and, eventually will have a back end using Apollo-GraphQL.

 #On the making